-It’s possible to do both.
-Here are a dozen gift ideas that are suitable for anyone, but might especially please the older folks on your list.
+It’s possible to give a gift that will be both memorable and useful.
+The following thoughtful and handy ideas, for example, are suitable for anyone but might especially please the older folks on your shopping list.

 StockLite / Shutterstock.com

 Is that tiny little carrot peeler or grater getting tough for mom or dad to use, even though they’re still perfectly able to cook for themselves?
-Upgrade those old kitchen gadgets and replace them with this six-piece Good Grips set, which all fit comfortably and softly in a home cook’s hands.
-(About $40.)
-Click here to buy.
+Replace those old kitchen gadgets with the Oxo Good Grips 6 Piece Kitchen Essentials Set.

 Amazon / Money Talks News

-Grandma may not have the same musical tastes as you do, but with Amazon Echo, and a little explanation, she can play DJ in her own home.
+Grandma may not have the same musical tastes as you do, but with an Echo “smart” speaker and a little explanation, she can play DJ in her own home.
 The recipient just commands, “Alexa, play Elvis Presley,” and soon, she’s “All Shook Up” and on the way to “Heartbreak Hotel.”
-Alexa can also read the news, answer questions, report sports scores and weather forecasts, and more.
-(About $179.)
-Click here.

 Miles Kimball / Money Talks News